CircleOfNice/CoreWorker/README.md

 # Motivation
-Handle child processes in node.js leads to a lot of boilerplate, even though the handling is only a mean of running your main task correctly.
+Handle child processes in node.js leads to a lot of boilerplate, even though the handling is only a mean of running your main tasks correctly.
 Therefore CoreWorker tries to eliminate this overhead by offering you addtional features.
 In fact it is an abstraction of node's <a href="https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options">spawn</a>-command, that allows you to manage special lifecycle events of your child process.
-This means that you get the abillity to define a "ready"- and/or "finished"-state and determine a given reaction on state changes.
-That makes it easier to build preconditions for other processes or even let them exchange information like in a duplex stream, in which you can write (process.stdin) and on which you can listen to (process.stdout).
+This means that you get the abillity to define a "ready"- and/or "finished"-state and determine a given reaction on those state changes.
+Thus CoreWorker facilitates building preconditions for other processes or even lets you exchange information between your main process and relating child processes - like in a [duplex stream](#use-process-as-stream).

 # Installation